Razorline: Publication history

 Razorline was launched in 1993 as several other publishers, including Malibu Comics, Defiant Comics, and Dark Horse Comics, were launching superhero lines.
-The line lasted under a year.
 There was a second wave of titles that were written but were not released.
 Comics historians Keith Dallas and Jason Sacks analyzed that "by the summer of 1993 the market was so oversaturated with new titles and new universes, there was no room for imprints as unique as the Barkerverse to stand out".

 In 2005, the appendix page of the Official Handbook of the Marvel Universe one-shot involving alternate universes revealed that the Earth of the Razorline imprint is designated as Earth-45828.
 Relatively real-world, without other superheroes, it includes Marvel Comics as a comic-book publisher, with Razorline characters making references to "X-Men comics" and to Marvel editor Stan Lee's Fantastic Four writing.

 Hokum & Hex and Hyperkind were superhero series, while the other two were supernatural series.
 All were released with a Comics Code seal.
 The Razorline's short run of seven to nine issues each was due in large part to market conditions.

 Two one-shots followed: Hyperkind Unleashed (which included a "Hokum & Hex" prose short story) and Ektokid Unleashed (which included a "Saint Sinner" prose short story).

 Other titles

+In total, 10 comic lines were planned.
 Before the cancellations, several issues of four subsequent series were in various stages of completion: Wraitheart (written by Frank Lovece, art by Hector Gomez), Schizm (written by Fred Burke), Mode Extreme (written by Sarah Byam), and Fusion Force.

-Columnist and former comics publisher Cat Yronwode wrote:
+Columnist and former comics publisher Catherine Yronwode wrote: